BerlinUnited/berlinunited.github.io/docs/guides/setup/naoth_code_setup.md

 We use different tools with our project:

 === "Linux"

+    **Clangd LSP for NaoTHSoccer**
+    !
+Only works on Linux+Mac, as [Bear](https://github.com/rizsotto/Bear) can't do this on Windows

+    1. !
+Delete the build/ directory !
+    2. cd Make/
+    3. bear -- ./compileGame.sh -j 12
+    4. mv compile_commands.json </path/to/naoth-2020>

     **XabslEditor**
     We have a dedicated editor for editing and compiling the robots behavior written in xabsl.